 Monterey & Carmel Kid-Approved Best Bets

-From mini-hikes that toddling tykes can explore on foot, to full day hikes for eager moms and dads, your family will love the fresh air, smell of the ocean, and even the chance to spot sea lions from a bluff.
+From mini-hikes with wildlfe-spotting opportunties to full-day hikes for eager moms and dads, your family will love the fresh air, the smell of the ocean, and even the chance to spot sea lions from a bluff.

 Get more kid-friendly tips and information about Monterey with kids on Ciao Bambino.

 You absolutely must explore the coastal route down and through Carmel.
 The trip down Highway 1, lovingly dubbed Pacific Coast Highway or PCH, will only add about 30-45 minutes to your total commute, but the scenery is breathtaking.

-This “American Riviera,” located about 250 miles south of Carmel, features terraced seaside cliffs, unique Spanish architecture, luxurious vistas dotted with grand estates, farm to table dining, and a host of family friendly activities.
+This “American Riviera,” located about 250 miles south of Carmel, features terraced seaside cliffs, unique Spanish architecture, luxurious vistas dotted with grand estates, farm to table dining, and a host of family-friendly activities.

-State Street is the heart of Santa Barbara’s shopping and dining scene; from fine dining to homemade ice cream, you’ll find it here.
-Consider taking the narrated trolley tour that your littles will love or hop on the $.25 Downtown-Waterfront Electric Shuttle.
+State Street is the heart of Santa Barbara’s shopping and dining scene.
+From fine dining to homemade ice cream, you’ll find it here.
+Consider taking the narrated trolley tour that your littles will love or hop on the Downtown-Waterfront Electric Shuttle.

 Have more time?
 Although only accessible by plane or boat, Channel Islands National Park is an outdoor adventurer’s paradise.
 For something closer to the city core, consider touring the Mission Santa Barbara, built in 1786.